 The Donmar Warehouse is dedicated to protecting the privacy of everyone who interacts with us in any way.
-We are the Data Controller for your personal data and will ensure it is used and stored in accordance with the Data Protection Act (1998); the Privacy and Electronic Communication Regulations (2003) and as of 25 May 2018, the EU General Data Protection Regulation (EU 2016/679).
+We are the Data Controller for your personal data and will ensure it is used and stored in accordance with the EU General Data Protection Regulation (EU 2016/679) and the Privacy and Electronic Communication Regulations (2003).

 The Donmar Warehouse is a registered charity (number 284262) and a company limited by guarantee (01611861) registered in England and Wales.
 Donmar Warehouse Projects Limited is registered as a Data Controller on the public Register of Data Controllers (Ref: Z3553729) as maintained by the UK’s Information Commissioner.

 We want to maintain your trust and confidence by ensuring you fully understand the way that we use your data.

 How we collect your data

 When you interact with us, we collect information about you.
 This could be when you purchase a ticket or membership; make a donation; apply for or take part in a project; sign up to our mailing list; register on our website; apply for a job, or work for us.
 These interactions may happen online; by telephone; by email; or in person.

 We may also collect information from publicly available sources as part of our fundraising efforts.

 Further information about how we collect your data

 We only collect data that is necessary to carry out our business or delivery of our charitable objectives.
 This collection is often necessary in order to to provide the services required and support the future of the organisation through fundraising.

 There are occasions where you can choose not to provide us with the information we require, but this will then impact the service we are able to provide.
 For example, you may not wish to provide us an email address or telephone number.
 If so, should a performance be cancelled, we may not be able to notify you effectively.